Updated July 12, 2023

 Expenses are the mandatory expenses incurred by businesses to run their regular operations.
 In other words, this is the amount the business spends to convert its inventory into throughput.
-Management tries to reduce these expenses so that the business can gain a competitive advantage and increase its earnings, but sometimes it will affect the quality of operations of the business.
-Expenses are shown in the Income Statement of the business, and these expenses are written off in the year in which they are incurred.
+Management tries to reduce these expenses so that the business can gain a competitive advantage and increase its earnings.
+Still, sometimes it will affect the quality of operations of the business.
+Expenses are shown in the business’s Income Statement, and these expenses are written off in the year they are incurred.

 What is Included in Operating Expenses?

-Expenses are the necessary expenses incurred by the company which is not associated directly with the manufacturing of goods.
+Expenses are the necessary expenses incurred by the company not associated directly with manufacturing goods.
 Some of the items included in Expenses comprise of following-

-- Administrative Expenses: Expenses incurred by the business for administrative or office purposes like accounting expenditures, legal charges, cost of insurance, repair & maintenance, rental expense, property taxes, office supplies (like letterhead, writing paper, etc.), etc.
+- Administrative Expenses: Expenses incurred by the business for administrative or office purposes like accounting expenditures, legal charges, insurance costs, repair & maintenance, rental expenses, property taxes, office supplies (like letterhead, writing paper, etc.), etc.

-- Expenses related to compensation: This includes payroll expenses (for the employees not engaged in the production of goods), sales commission, etc.
+- Expenses related to compensation include payroll expenses (for the employees not engaged in producing goods), sales commission, etc.

 Examples of Operating Expenses